Every writer deals with writing procrastination. It's one of our key traits.

 Write what you've been putting off for a while now.
 (Come on, I know you have something).
 If you really and truly don't have anything that you've been procrastinating, write about a character who is procrastinating an important project.

-Write for fifteen minutes and post your practice in the comments.
+Write for fifteen minutes and post your practice in the practice box below.
 Be sure to comment on a few other practices, as well.

 The Magic Violinist is a young author who writes mostly fantasy stories.
 She loves to play with her dog and spend time with her family.
 Oh, and she's homeschooled.
 You can visit her blog at themagicviolinist.blogspot.com.
 You can also follow The Magic Violinist on Twitter (@Magic_Violinist).